-Individuals that are not resident in Spain for tax purposes but who are resident in an European Union or European Economic Area Member State may apply the rules approved by the Autonomous Region where the assets and rights with more value (i) are located; (ii) can be exercised; or (iii) must be fulfilled.
+Individuals that are not resident in Spain for tax purposes may apply the rules approved by the Autonomous Region where the assets and rights with more value (i) are located; (ii) can be exercised; or (iii) must be fulfilled.

 Non-Spanish resident legal entities are not subject to NWT.